 The Guadalajara Metropolitan Area developed its Sustainable Urban Mobility Plan - SUMP.
-Supported by Euroclima, packages of measures were identified and included for the implementation of the plan along with the development of the Emerging Metropolitan Mobility Strategy (EMME) in 2021, as an articulation tool for the nine municipalities of the metropolis to include urban mobility measures, aligned with the strategic axes contained in the SUMP.
-This process favours the normative integration between urban mobility, land use planning and climate change actions, in order to have aligned strategies and actions whose implementation allows offering better living conditions to the population of the metropolis in the long term.
+Supported by Euroclima, packages of measures were identified and included for the implementation of the plan along with the development of the Emerging Metropolitan Mobility Strategy (EMME) in 2021 as an articulation tool for the nine municipalities to include urban mobility measures, aligned with the strategic axes contained in the SUMP.
+This process favours the normative integration between urban mobility, land use planning, and climate change actions, as well as aligning strategies and actions whose implementation allows better living conditions for the metropolis's population in the long term.